20 Best Halal Cafes In Singapore | Eatbook.sg

 12. Three’s A Crowd

-Three’s A Crowd has been serving ice cream and desserts in Tampines since 2017, and they have also expanded to Little India with their second outlet.
+Three’s A Crowd has been serving ice cream and desserts in Tampines since 2017 and have since expanded to Little India with their second outlet.
+The cafe is located about a five-minutes walk away from Little India MRT Station

 For desserts to share among your friends, their Ondeh Waffle ($9++) and Fudgey Brownie ($8.30++) make for a good choice.
 The former comprises a pandan waffle topped with gula melaka-infused coconut shreds and a drizzle of gula melaka sauce, while the latter is served with a scoop of ice cream.
-If you’re visiting in a group of three, there’s the Banana Split ($12.90++), which includes three ice cream flavours of your choice, bananas, whipped cream, biscoff crumbs, and chocolate drizzle.
+They also have a seasonal Salted Horlicks Waffle ($9), get it while stocks last!
 Take note that the ice cream flavours exclude seasonal ones!

 Address: 50 Race Course Road, Singapore 218562